BreezewindX/eurovaalit/README.md

 Being just a website draft, please note that site navigation is executed simply by clicking tabs, and a complete website navigation is not available.

 For a more in-depth data analysis repository, please visit my [IODS course project](https://github.com/BreezewindX/IODS-project/tree/master), which is the repository for the 'Introduction to Open Data Science' course, a graduate/post-doc level course that I completed.
+Here is the direct link to [my course diary](https://breezewindx.github.io/IODS-project/).